liamzdenek/ferment-ai/memory-bank/ecs-architecture-proposal.md

 4. Update the HttpApplication to use the new architecture
 5. Migrate existing functionality to the new architecture
 6. Add tests for the new components
+7. Modularize the Journal implementation into specialized manager classes

 ## Conclusion

 This new architecture maintains the core requirements of the original system while providing a more flexible, performant, and maintainable implementation.
 By adopting the Entity-Component-System pattern, we can create a system that is more modular, easier to extend, and better suited for real-time, event-driven applications.
+The modularization of the Journal implementation into specialized manager classes further enhances these benefits by providing a clearer separation of concerns and improved maintainability.